 This assessment is given to all students in the Dual Language Program and assesses each student's proficiency in the Spanish language for listening, speaking, reading, and writing skills.
-This assessment is typically given in the winter of each school year.
+This assessment is typically given in the fall of the 8th grade school year.